Advice levels

 More information:

-Egyptian family law differs from Australian law.
-This is particularly true in relation to divorce, child custody and support.
+Egyptian family law differs significantly from Australian law, particularly in relation to divorce, child custody and support.

-Before you become involved in a local legal matter, get legal advice.
-This includes family and business legal matters.
+Before you become involved in a local legal matter, get legal advice, including for family and business legal matters.

 If you want to get married in Egypt, check the legal requirements before you travel.
 You can do this either through the Australian Embassy in Cairo or the Egyptian Embassy in Canberra.